hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Unboxing tuples and pairs is a use case I agree, but less important.
 I think there should be a routine for that.

 [7:44:13](#161899105320097hvZBv:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Though I only remember wanting this once, and don't even remember where í ½í¸‰
+Though I only remember wanting this once, and don't even remember where ğŸ˜‰

 [7:45:49](#161899114920098vBblI:gitter.im) <hiiamboris (NOT THIS ONE)>:
 @rebred funny, I used the same trick as you - `parse reverse`.